Handel1926/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print hello world
-a script that displays a confused smiley the content of the /etc/passwd file.
-Display the last 10 lines of /etc/passwd
-Display the content of /etc/passwd and /etc/hosts Display the first 10 lines of /etc/passwd a script that displays the third line of the file iacta
+a script that counts the number of directories and sub-directories in the current directory. a script that displays the 10 newest files in the current directory. a script that takes a list of words as input and prints only words that appear exactly once